JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 # Training a neural network with JuliaSmoothOptimizers solvers

 In the following section, we illustrate how to train a LeNet architecture [@lecun-bouttou-bengio-haffner1998] using JSO solvers.
-The example is divided in two, depending on whether one chooses to specify the neural network architecture with Flux.jl or Knet.jl.

-## FluxNLPModels.jl

 We assume that a `LeNet` model is defined in Flux.jl and the MNIST dataset [@lecun-bouttou-bengio-haffner1998] from MLDataset has been downloaded, loaded, and minibatch loaders have been created as `train_loader, test_loader`.
 To view an example, please refer to [LeNet-MNIST example](https://github.com/Farhad-phd/FluxNLPModels.jl/blob/main/example/MNIST_cnn.jl) from the 'example' folder of FluxNLPModels.jl.